Aditya18ghub/CommandLineTest/README.md

 # UserLogin-SignupusingLinux

-The features and requirements of this shell script works as follows
+This project involves creating a Linux Shell Script with the following requirements:

+## User Management

-Provide a prompt for the user to sign-up and sign-in Sign In
+- Provide a user prompt for sign-up and sign-in.
+  - Sign In
-Take Test
+  - Take Test
-View Test
+  - View Test
-Sign up
+  - Sign up
-Exit
+  - Exit

+## Sign Up

- Using sign-up user can register with a user-id and password Ask for user-name.
-The user-name should contain only alphanumeric symbols Ask for new password.
-The password can contain any symbol in it.
-Accept at-least 8 characters with at-least a number and symbol
+- Users can register with a user-ID and password.
+  - Ask for a user-name.
+The user-name should contain only alphanumeric symbols.
+  - Ask for a new password.
+The password can contain any symbol and must be at least 8 characters with at least one number and symbol.
-Ask the user to re-enter the password again for validation Already registered user can sign-in with ID and password The script should prompt for user-name and password The password should be like a shadow password
+  - Ask the user to re-enter the password for validation.

-Show error in-case passwords mismatches
-Create log file
-Every activity while the script is to be logged in test_activity.log file.
+## Sign In

+- Registered users can sign in with their ID and password.
+  - The password should be handled securely.

+## Logging

+- Create a log file, `test_activity.log`, to record all user activities.
-Keep date and time along with every activity.
+  - Include date and time for every activity.

-Question bank
+## Question Bank

-User should provide a question bank file along with the script If not search for a file named question_bank.txt as a default question bank.
+- Users should provide a question bank file.
+- If not provided, the script will search for a default question bank named `question_bank.txt`.

-Taking a test
+## Taking a Test

-Should create a directory called “.TestData” in user’s directory structure.
-For example, like –  ECEP/LinuxSystems/Projects directory if it doesn’t exist.
+- Create a directory called `.TestData` in the user's directory structure if it doesn't exist.
-Create a file named “answer_file.csv” under TestData directory if it doesn’t exist.
+- Create a file named `answer_file.csv` under `.TestData`.
-Prompt the user with questions one by one randomly picked from the question_bank.
+- Prompt the user with questions randomly picked from the question bank.
-Prompt for questions with multiple choice
+- Questions should have multiple-choice answers.
+- Questions are timed (e.g., 10 seconds).
-Every question should be timed, say 10 seconds
+- On timeout, the question should be refreshed.
-On timeout the question should change with fresh time Every answer should be stored in answer_file.txt with the question separated by comma The answer should be stored with attempt time (say if I answer within 5 seconds, then my answer with 5 seconds (attempt time) should be stored
+- Store every answer in `answer_file.csv` with the question separated by a comma.
+- Include the attempt time.

+## Viewing Test Results

-If the user chooses this option, the script should show all the questions with all options, the answer should be highlighted All the user entered answer have to be entered in the answer_file.csv Time-out
+- If the user chooses to view the test results, the script should show all the questions with options and highlight the user's answers.
+- All user-entered answers are stored in `answer_file.csv`.

+## Time-out

-The script should time out if the user input is absent for more than 10 seconds on the main menu
+- The script should time out if the user is inactive for more than 10 seconds on the main menu.

+Feel free to adapt this structure to your README.md file.
+You can use this as a starting point and add any additional details or explanations as needed for your project.